-An in-depth, multidisciplinary programme, PCAS critically examines contemporary scientific, environmental, social and political debates focused on Antarctica and the Southern Ocean.
+As an in-depth, multidisciplinary programme, PCAS critically examines contemporary scientific, environmental, social and political debates focused on Antarctica and the Southern Ocean.
 Antarctic field training and the experience of living and working in a polar environment are integral components.

 PCAS is aimed at graduates who wish to broaden their understanding of Antarctic matters and professionals in organisations related to Antarctic study.

-Students will experience life in Antarctica at Scott Base and at a field camp on McMurdo Shelf.
+Students will experience life in Antarctica at Scott Base and at a field camp on the McMurdo Shelf.

 Each student undertakes a major research project on an area of interest.
 Topics range from current issues in the natural sciences to social science topics, historical analyses or an engagement with Antarctic literature or arts.

 A reasonable level of fitness is required for the Antarctic field component.
 Participants are expected to be able to complete a four-hour hike over rough terrain.
 The programme is limited to a maximum of 16 participants, and entry into PCAS is subject to a successful application.
 Preference will be given to applicants who enrol into the Master of Antarctic Studies (MASt), a one-year degree that builds on PCAS (see below for details).

 - For prerequisites, required courses and application forms see Postgraduate Certificate in Antarctic Studies